 What Is Yancha?

-Wuyi tea is a category of teas, either oolong or hong cha, that grow in Wuyi Mountain, Fujian Province, China.
-Wuyi Oolong, in particular, is also known as Yancha, Wuyi rock tea, or cliff tea.
-These teas are characterized by their "rock" or "mineral" flavor due to the unique terroir of the Wuyi Mountains.
-The most famous Wuyi Mountain teas are Da Hong Pao and Lapsang Souchong — the forefather of all black tea.
-The creation legends of oolong also can be traced back to Wuyi Mountain.
-The Wuyi area has been an important historical center of tea production since mid 17th century and continues to be so.
+Wuyi tea is a category of teas, either oolong or hong cha, that grows in Wuyi Mountain, Fujian Province, China.
+Wuyi Oolong, in particular, is also known as Yancha, Wuyi Rock Tea, or Cliff Tea.
+These teas are characterized by a "rock" or "mineral" flavor, reflecting the unique terroir of the Wuyi Mountains.
+The most famous Wuyi Mountain teas are Da Hong Pao and Lapsang Souchong – the forefather of all black tea.
+The creation legends of oolong can also be traced back to Wuyi Mountain.
+The Wuyi area has been an important historical center of tea production since the mid-17th century and remains so.

 The Wuyi Mountain region is the place with a unique terroir.
-Locals call it 三坑两涧和马头 – Three Valleys, Two Streams and "Horse Head" Rock.
+Locals call it 三坑两涧 – Three Valleys and Two Streams (San Keng Liang Jian)

-Albeit the mountain peaks aren't incredibly high, they are constantly shrouded with fog and mist.
-The sun shines through the light mist in the afternoon, creating dancing rainbows around the tea bushes.
-The moisture settles on the rocky sides of the mountain slopes and then trickles down these rocks, all the way down to the roots of the tea plants, consequently enriching them with minerals.
-Thus, the unique Yan Yun ("rock rhyme") taste for which Wuyi oolong teas is famous for is born.
+Although the mountain peaks aren't incredibly high, they are constantly shrouded in fog and mist.
+The sun shines through the afternoon mist, casting dancing rainbows around the tea bushes.
+Moisture settles on the rocky sides of the mountain slopes and trickles down to the roots of the tea plants, enriching them with minerals.
+Thus, the unique Yan Yun ("rock rhyme") taste for which Wuyi oolong teas are famous is born.

 What Makes Yancha Special?

 What makes rock tea so special is the unique terroir.
 Steep slopes and sharp mountain peaks constitute these mountains.
-The result is a relatively small amount of tea bushes that have to push to survive.
-The mineral content of the mountains also doesn't fail to add a unique "rocky" taste to the teas produced there, which the tea world highly favors.
+The result is a relatively small number of tea bushes that must struggle to survive.
+The mineral content of the mountains also adds a unique "rocky" taste to the teas produced there, which the tea world highly favors.

 As far as production goes, Wuyi cha tends to lean on the darker side.
 We can see this through the dark, heavily oxidized and baked oolongs and hong cha (black tea).
-Wuyi oolongs have a heavy roast with robust flavors.
-Farmers always twist the teas into thin strips rather than rolling them into tight balls like oolongs from other areas.
+Wuyi oolongs are heavily roasted, with robust flavors.
+Tea Masters twist the tea into thin strips rather than rolling it into tight balls, as with oolongs from Taiwan and Anxi.

 Yancha can be extremely expensive.
 Da Hong Pao made from the original ancient tea trees is worth more than gold.

-However, not all yancha is ridiculously expensive, and most teas from the Wuyi Mountains are incredibly delicious and memorable while affordable.
-When trying a Wuyi Mountain tea, notice that the rocky and mineral profiles are perfectly balanced with the sweet and floral notes.
+However, not all yancha is ridiculously expensive; most teas from the Wuyi Mountains are incredibly delicious and memorable while remaining affordable.
+When trying a Wuyi Mountain tea, notice how the rocky, mineral profile is perfectly balanced with the sweet, floral notes.
 Now that's an ideal cup of yancha.

 Wuyi Oolong Tea History

-Oolong tea originated somewhere during the 17th century, end of Ming start of Qing Dynasty.
-As history goes, the Chinese Emperor would drink exclusively compressed tea for hundreds of years.
+Oolong tea originated in the 17th century, at the end of the Ming Dynasty and the beginning of the Qing Dynasty.
+Historically, Chinese emperors drank only compressed tea for hundreds of years.
 These tea cakes were cultivated and produced in Fujian tea gardens.
 However, the production of tea cakes was becoming too expensive since it required a lot of labor.
-The Emperor requested for all his tea to come in loose leaf form.
+At the end of the 14th century, the Emperor requested that all his tea come in loose leaf form.

 This sudden request caused significant turmoil in the well-established tea industry of Fujian Province.
 Consequently, smaller tea farms began popping up in the Wuyi Mountains.
-These were farms mostly owned and tended to by Taoist and Buddhist monks.
-Eventually, they discovered that letting the tea lightly oxidize before firing it created a new, darker, flavorful type of tea called Oolong.
+These were farms mostly owned and tended by Taoist and Buddhist monks.
+Eventually, they discovered that letting the tea partially oxidize before firing it produced a new, darker, more flavorful type of tea called Oolong.

 What Is Yan Yun?